 Illustration and design by Nina Schwartz.

 Developed through a generous donation from the Jerry Isler Neuromuscular Fund.

 "The idea of using neurologic pathways as the basis for a board game is brilliant.
 Every student of neurology should have this."

 "The game begins with a hysterical letter written by Charcot.
 In that letter, he challenges Babniski to compete against Gowers, Korsakoff, and Alzheimer to inherit his legacy.
 Let the games begin!"

-- Diana Barratt, MD, MPH, Neurology Clerkship Director, Florida International University
+- Diana Barratt, MD, MPH, Florida International University

 "A challenging strategy game, both educational and entertaining."